komy640/Windows-Investigation/README.md

 | 4767     | A user account was unlocked |

-Investigating account and group management activities: the most important code to focus on is the (event id 4720) becouse the attacker maybe create a new account as a presistence technique
+the most important code to focus on is the (event id 4720) becouse the attacker maybe create a new account as a presistence technique
 ![image](https://github.com/user-attachments/assets/70864c19-e1c2-431a-8ad5-7515ec73b602)

-### Key Security Events
+### Key Security Events of account and group management activities:
 - **4720** – User account creation
 - **4728** – A member was added to a security-enabled global group
 - **4729** – A member was removed from a security-enabled global group